 - You’re struggling to maintain or expand sales

-Negative working capital can cause increased financial pressure, increased borrowing and late payments that result in a lower credit score.
-This low credit score can mean higher interest rates from banks, which in the long run, costs businesses more money.
+However, it is important to note that negative working capital often causes increased financial pressure, increased borrowing and late payments that result in a lower credit score.
+This low credit score can mean higher interest rates from banks, which in the long run, can cost businesses more money.

 How to Calculate Change in Net Working Capital

-Once you know how to find net working capital, it can be useful to calculate the change in net working capital over time.
-Doing so will allow you to compare how your business assets are performing from one period to the next—generally in yearlong increments, but you can calculate change quarterly as well.
+Once you know how to find net working capital, it can be useful to calculate the change in working capital over time.
+Doing so will allow you to compare how your business assets are performing from one period to the next — generally in yearlong increments, but you can calculate change quarterly as well.

 How do you calculate change in net working capital?
 The formula is simple:

-That said, we do recommend tracking change in net working capital so you can keep an eye on your operating cash flow (OCF).
+That said, we do recommend tracking change in net working capital so you can keep an eye on your operating cash flow.

 4 Ways to Improve Net Working Capital

 Once you know how to find change in net working capital, you might want to try and improve it.
-The good news is that by making some improvements, net working capital is highly changeable.
+The good news is that by making some improvements, net working capital can rise.

-Here are 4 tips that can help you achieve positive net working capital:
+Here are 4 tips to help you achieve positive net working capital:

 1. Move Inventory Faster